Loss of memory of hidden Markov models and Lyapunov exponents: Introduction

-Exponential upper bounds for this asymptotic loss of memory have been obtained in various papers, see for example \cite{moulines1, moulines2}, and references therein.
-For the case of projections of Markov chains and the relation with Gibbs measures, see \cite{chazottes2} and references therein.
+Exponential upper bounds for this asymptotic loss of memory have been obtained in various papers; see, for example, \citet{moulines1,moulines2} and references therein.
+For the case of projections of Markov chains and the relation with Gibbs measures, see \citet{chazottes2} and references therein.

 In the present paper, under generic assumptions, we prove that the asymptotic rate of exponential loss of memory is bounded above by the difference of the first two Lyapunov exponents of a certain product of matrices.
-We also show that this bound is in fact realized, namely for almost all realization of the process $(Z_{t})_{t\in\Z}$, we can find symbols where the asymptotic exponential rate of loss of memory attains the difference of the first two Lyapunov exponents.
-This shows that the process has infinite memory and leads to a lower bound on the asymptotic exponential loss of memory which is saturated (and equal to the upper bound for an adequate choice of the symbols) on a set of full measure.
+We also show that this bound is in fact realized, namely for almost all realizations of the process $(Z_{t})_{t\in\Z}$, we can find symbols where the asymptotic exponential rate of loss of memory attains the difference of the first two Lyapunov exponents.
+As far as we know our results provide the first lower bounds for the loss of memory of these processes.
+Similar results (in particular lower bounds) are also obtained in the total variation distance.

+Conditioned on the observed sequence $Z_{-1},\ldots, Z_{-n+1}$, we have considered different possibilities for the initial distribution at time $-n$, namely one can either give the initial distribution of $X_{-n}$ or the initial distribution of $Z_{-n}$.
+Similarly one can ask for the distribution of $X_0$ (the hidden present state) or of $Z_0$ (the observable present state).

 As an application, we consider the case of a randomly perturbed Markov chain with two symbols.
 We show that the asymptotic rate of loss of memory can be expanded in powers of the perturbation with a logarithmic singularity.
-This was our original motivation coming from our previous work with A. Galves \citep{collet}.
+This was our original motivation coming from our previous work with Galves [\citet{collet}].

+The relation between product of random matrices and hidden Markov models was previously described in \citet{JSS}.
+In this paper it was proved in particular that the first Lyapunov exponent is the opposite of the entropy of the process.

 The content of the paper is as follows.
-In Section~\ref{main} we give a precise definition of the asymptotic exponential rate of loss of memory and state the main results about the relation of this rate with the first two Lyapunov exponents.
-Proofs are given in Section~\ref{proofs}.
-In Section~\ref{binary} we give the application to the random perturbation of a two states Markov chain.
+In Section \ref{main} we give a precise definition of the asymptotic exponential rate of loss of memory and state the main results about the relation of this rate with the first two Lyapunov exponents.

+Proofs are given in Section \ref{proofs}.
+They rely on more general propositions which allow to treat at once the different situations of initial distributions and present distributions.
+In Section \ref{binary} we give the application to the random perturbation of a two states Markov chain.